microsoft/CameraTraps/README.md

 ## Usage

-To enter the conda virtual environment at your current shell, issue `conda activate cameratraps`.
+To enter the conda virtual environment at your current shell, run:

+`conda activate cameratraps`

+...or, if you used the environment-detector.yml file above:

+`conda activate cameratraps-detector`

 You should see `(cameratraps)` prepended to the command line prompt.
 Invoking `python` or `jupyter notebook` will now be using the interpreter and packages available in this virtual env.

 To exit the virtual env, issue `conda deactivate`.